zeynab095/coding_challenge/README.md

 ### Complete the Challenge

-Complete the challenge by committing you changes and pushing them to your forked repository.
+Complete the challenge by committing your changes and pushing them to your forked repository.
 Of course you are always free to commit and push in between.

 **Good luck & have fun!!**